Chat with chatbot Anna. Can't figure it out? Then an employee takes over the conversation.

 - We first ask a few questions to check that saving or investing for a pension top-up is right for you.

-- You will be asked to read the terms and conditions and sign the agreement digitally.
+- Read the terms and conditions and sign the agreement digitally.

-- Your pension account will then have been opened and you can get saving right away!
+- Your pension account will then have been opened and you can start saving right away!

-- If you want to invest as well, you can request this option right away.
+- If you’re also planning to invest, you can request this option right away.

-If you’ve been building up a top-up pension with another bank or insurance company, you can switch to ABN AMRO and continue saving and investing.
-We’re always happy to help.
+If you’ve been building up a top-up pension with another bank or insurance company, you can switch to ABN AMRO and continue saving or investing.
+We’ll be happy to help.